-I have conducted over 150 ART sessions with clients.
-I was trained in 2015, by Laney Rosenzweig, the founder of ART.
+I have conducted over 200 ART sessions with clients.
+I was trained in 2015 by Laney Rosenzweig, the founder of ART.
 Following my Basic training in ART I took both of the upper-level trainings, and am certified at the Master (highest) level.
-My own personal experience with ART is that during my initial training practicum, I received help in overcoming a phobia I had struggled with all my life; six years later in 2021, I still feel confident in my ability to handle a "triggering" situation when it arises.
+My own personal experience with ART is that during my initial training practicum, I received help in overcoming a phobia I had struggled with all my life; seven years later in 2022, I still feel confident in my ability to handle a "triggering" situation when it arises.

 For children and families, I offer Play Therapy

 Play therapy is really special.
 In talk therapy people communicate to explore issues, build resilience, and solve problems, using their words.
 In play therapy, all these things are done through play.
 Toys and other play materials are the means children use, to express what is going on in their lives and resolve troublesome issues.
 All play - from materials chosen to the story created, is symbolic; it is a representation, a metaphor, for the child’s life as well as the child themselves, as a person.